Taunton School

-Taunton School is a public school, now co-educational, in the county town of Taunton in Somerset in South West England.
+Taunton School is a co-educational public school, in the county town of Taunton in Somerset in South West England.
 It serves boarding and day-school pupils from the ages of 13 to 18.

-The current headmaster is James Johnson, appointed in the autumn of 2022.
+The headmaster is James Johnson, appointed in 2022.

 The school campus also includes Taunton School International for overseas students; Taunton Preparatory School, serving boarding and day-school pupils aged 7 to 13; Taunton Pre-Prep School, serving day-school pupils aged 4 to 7, and Taunton Nursery, serving pupils aged 0 to 4.

 History

 Taunton School was founded in 1847 as Independent College, a boys-only school for dissenters - those who were not members of the Church of England.

 In the 1870s, the school's governors purchased a site at the northern end of Taunton, on Staplegrove Road.
 They had built, by Joseph James, a gothic-influenced building, in the prevailing style of the period.
 The school is constructed in a C-plan, with a 50 ft high tower.
 Grey stone came from Somerset's Mendip Hills.
 This large building still dominates the school's 90 acre campus today.
 It is a Grade II listed building.